A Tutorial On Autonomous Vehicle Steering Controller Design, Simulation and Implementation: Controller Design

 We assume the reader is familiar with LQR control and will not elaborate the derivation of the control structure using Algebraic Riccati and discrete counterpart for finite and infinite time cost functions.
-We refer the reader for complete treatment of the optimal control and specifically LQR methods to the well-known reference books \cite{lqr1hespanha2009linear,lqr2anderson2007optimal,lqrbryson1975applied,lqrkirk2012optimal}.
+We refer the reader for a complete treatment of the optimal control and specifically LQR methods to the well-known reference books \cite{lqr1hespanha2009linear,lqr2anderson2007optimal,lqrbryson1975applied,lqrkirk2012optimal}.

-The LQR methods are versatile in the control applications from robotics to the flight control due to the simplicity in implementation.
-We will design LQR state feedback controllers for lateral vehicle dynamics starting with redefining the vehicle dynamical models into error coordinates as given in \cite{rajamani2011vehicle}.
+The LQR methods are versatile in control applications from robotics to flight control due to the simplicity in implementation.
+We will design LQR state feedback controllers for lateral vehicle dynamics, starting with redefining the dynamical vehicle models in error coordinates as given in \cite{rajamani2011vehicle}.

 The controllers are designed either for continuous or discrete system models.
-The physical systems have continuous response, however the controllers work in digital environment.
+The physical systems have a continuous response, however, the controllers work in a digital environment.
 Therefore, any controllers designed using continuous system equations must be discretized according to the control frequency to be used.
-Other approach is to directly design and use discrete controllers.
-From rest of the paper, we will work on discrete systems.
+Another approach is to design and use discrete controllers directly.
+In the rest of the paper, we will work with discrete systems.

-The discrete time LQR state space control coefficients are derived using the Discrete Algebraic Riccati Equations.
-Assume that we have following state space equations in discrete time.
+The discrete-time LQR state space control coefficients are derived using the Discrete Algebraic Riccati Equations.
+Assume that we have the following state-space equations in discrete time.

-In Equation (\ref{eq:45}), $[x(k), \:u(k)]$ are the state and the control variables, $y(k)$ is the controlled outputs, $[A, \:, B, \:and\:C]$ are the state transition, control and measurements matrices respectively.
+In Equation (\ref{eq:45}), $[x(k), \:u(k)]$ are the state and the control variables, $y(k)$ is the controlled outputs, $[A, \:, B, \:and\:C]$ are the state transition, control and measurement matrices respectively.
 We are after finding a state feedback control law of the form of $u(k)=Kx(k)$ with the state feedback coefficients $K$.
 The controller coefficients are derived from the solution of an optimal control problem to minimize the cost objective function $J_{LQR}$.
-For this purpose, in LQR optimal control framework, a quadratic cost is written including weights for the controlled outputs and the control.
-Assuming that there is no constraint on states at the final time and the controller is to be derived for infinite time case for steady state solution.
-In this case a quadratic cost function can be written as;
+For this purpose, in LQR optimal control framework, a quadratic cost is written, including weights for the controlled outputs and the control.
+Assuming that there is no constraint on states at the final time and the controller is to be derived for infinite time case for the steady-state solution.
+In this case, a quadratic cost function can be written as;